A Stoic Approach to Reduce Complexity

 What Simple Living Is Not

 There's a common misunderstanding about simple living or a simple lifestyle.
-Many people equate simple life with an easy one, but they are not the same.
+Many people equate a simple life with an easy one, but they are not the same.
 Simple living doesn't remove struggles and obstacles from life.
 You will still experience setbacks, feel fear or other strong emotions, and you have to work hard.
 It can be lived with little to no money (and a lot of money, too), but it will require effort and dedication.
 On the other hand, an easy life is often connected to a life full of pleasures, without stress, challenges, or hard work, and is usually achieved with money.

 Living a simple life is within your control; it's about reduction and strongly emphasizes the importance of your behavior.
 Living an easy life is more about chasing money and attempting to avoid struggles or unpleasant experiences.
 These are external things, outside of your power, and for Stoics, indifferent.